Grand Dedication “Capital Cup Friendraiser”

 The USTA Foundation brings tennis, education, and mentorship together to transform the lives of young people in under-resourced communities across the country.
 The USTA Foundation accomplishes this mission through its support of a national network of over 270 community organizations nationwide –including NJTL of Trenton –that use tennis as a tool to help prepare young people for the challenges and opportunities of life.

 These organizations offer programs that combine tennis instruction with academic support, mentorship, social and emotional learning, leadership development, and scholarship opportunities that create pathways to success.
 In 2025 alone, this national network reached more than 233,000 young people.
-Through this relationship, NJTLT is able to strengthen and expand its programming locally, ensuring young people in the Trenton area have access to high-quality tennis programs and meaningful youth development opportunities.
+Through this relationship, NJTLT is able to strengthen and expand its programming locally, ensuring young people in the

 Tennis, with its unique emphasis on discipline, focus, and mental resilience, serves as a powerful learning tool that extends far beyond the game itself.
 Research consistently shows that youth sports participation positively impacts academic achievement, physical and mental health, and long-term career success.
 However, many young people in under-resourced communities continue to face significant barriers to entry—particularly in accessing sports like tennis.
 The USTA Foundation is committed to breaking down these barriers and ensuring equitable opportunities for young people to play, learn, and thrive.